Human rights in Solomon Islands: Education

-In a 2011, the UN released a UPR which outlined the current availability of education as being limited for the poor island state.
-Despite the government's 2010 policy statement, which committed to ensuring all Solomon Islanders have equal access to quality education, this is an ongoing issue that is still being addressed.
-Statistics show that overall primary attendance rate at 65.4 percent, this increased in urban areas to 72 percent.
+In May 2011, the United Nations released a Universal Periodic Review (UPR) that outlined limited educational opportunities for the island state.
+Despite the government's 2010 policy statement, which committed to ensuring all Solomon Islanders have equal access to quality education, access to education is an ongoing issue.
+A 2006–2007 survey of the island found that 65.4% of islanders had at least a primary school education; in urban areas, the figure was 72%.

-Because of the ‘Fee Free Primary Education’ policy of the government, primary education is free and financed by overseas donors.
-However it is not compulsory.
-Article 15 of ICESCR requires compulsory primary education, as does article 28 of the CRC.
-In the report's recommends that basic primary quality education should be compulsory.
+Because of the "Fee-Free Primary Education" policy of the government, primary education is cost-free and financed by overseas donors.
+However, it is not compulsory.
+Article 15 of the ICESCR requires compulsory primary education, as does Article 28 of the CRC.
+The report recommends that basic primary quality education should be compulsory.

 There is also limited access to education for children with disabilities.
 This is a cultural and social issue as well as a human rights concern.
-The traditional view is that persons with disabilities are cared for and looked after, therefore not required or expected to be an active part in the community.
+The traditional view is that persons with disabilities are cared for and looked after, and, therefore, not required or expected to be an active part of the community.
 This charitable approach has led to the majority of children with disabilities having no real access to education.
-Following the Government's 2010 policy, the UPR urges the government to give this the highest priority to give children equal opportunity.
+Following the government's 2010 policy, the UPR urges the government to give this the highest priority to give children equal opportunity.

-Another issue integrated to this is the lack of certified teachers who do not take interest in what they are doing.
-In a 2010 UNICEF mid-term report on education it was estimated that 50 percent of teachers in the Solomon Islands are unqualified.
-The report recommends that the government allocate more of its budget on developing an adequate infrastructure such as training professional teachers, having more schools and classrooms as well as ensuring teachers are paid on time.
+Another issue associated with this is the lack of certified teachers who do not take an interest in what they do.
+In a 2010 UNICEF mid-term report on education, it was estimated that 50% of teachers in the Solomon Islands were unqualified.
+The report recommends that the government allocate more of its budget to developing an adequate infrastructure, such as training professional teachers, having more schools and classrooms, as well as ensuring teachers are paid on time.

 Secondary school

 Article 28 1(b) of the CRC requires governments to encourage the development of different forms of secondary education, available and accessible to every child, and to take appropriate measures such as the introduction of free education and offering financial assistance in case of need.
-In a 2006-2007 survey, 29 out of every 100 children (12–18 years old) attended secondary school.
-This figure was worse in rural areas and people surveyed stated that secondary school fees were too expensive for families.
+In a 2006–2007 survey, 29 out of every 100 children aged 12–18 years old attended secondary school.
+This figure was worse in rural areas, and those surveyed stated that secondary school fees were too expensive for families.
 The UPR report recommended increasing accessibility to secondary school.